FuelLabs/fuels-ts/apps/docs/src/guide/provider/rpc-consistency.md

 If the node has not met the block height criteria, the request will either be awaited on the node's side (if the node supports this) or retried from the SDK side.
 The SDK will attempt to retry the request until it reaches the maximum number of retries and then throw an error.

-This functionality is enabled by default, but can be disabled as so:
+This functionality is enabled by default but can be disabled as so:

 <<< @./snippets/rpc-consistency.ts#full{ts:line-numbers}